Mercer County Bicycle Accident Lawyer

-There is a mandatory state law that bicycle riders under the age of 17 must wear a helmet.
+There is a mandatory state law that bicycle riders in Mercer County under the age of 17 must wear a helmet.
 However, there is an exemption from the requirement when you operate or ride the bicycle on a road that is closed to traffic.
 This exemption does not apply if you operate or ride a bicycle that is adjacent to a road not closed off from traffic.
-N.J.S.A.
-39:4-10.1.

 Under New Jersey law, motorists have a duty of care to bicyclists while on the road.
 Because bicyclists have a much smaller footprint on the road, it can be a challenge at times to notice that a bicyclist may be riding next to you.
 Therefore, motorists have a duty to keep a proper lookout for bicyclists and to take reasonable care when switching lanes and making turns to avoid collisions.

 To prove that the driver’s negligence caused your injuries, you must show that the motorist owed you a duty of care, that he or she breached their duty of care, the breach caused your injuries, and you have accident-related damages.
 A Mercer County bicycle accident attorney can go into more detail of how to apply the theory of negligence to your case.

 If possible, call 911 immediately following the biking accident.
 Not only will this automatically create a record of the incident, but the 911 operator can send the police and an ambulance if you are not able to get to the hospital on your own.

 Make sure you receive the necessary medical treatment for your injuries and obtain all medical records related to the accident.
 Moreover, prior to leaving the scene try to get statements of any witnesses and photos of the accident scene.

 Also, make sure to take down the driver’s name, auto insurance, and other contact information, as this will help when filing a claim with your insurance company.
 More importantly, keep calm and refrain from the urge to argue with the other party.